apanda/ivy/index.md

 3. Once unzipped, use VirtualBox to open the `ivyvm.vbox` file, and start the VM.
 4. Once booted, log into the VM with the username `ivyuser` and password `ivy`.
 5. Once logged in start Firefox (you can click on the icon on the left bar).
 6. Next open a terminal and type `cd ~/ivy/examples/pldi16` and hit enter.
-This will take you to a directory containing several Ivy examples.
+This will take you to a directory containing the Ivy examples discussed in the paper.

 <a name="bmc"></a>Using Bounded Model Checking to Check Models
 ---------------------------------------------------------------
-We begin by looking at a [ring based leader election protocol] (http://cs.ucsb.edu/~hatem/cs271/decentralized-extrema-finding.pdf) previous described by Chang and Roberts.
+We begin by looking at a [ring based leader election protocol] (http://cs.ucsb.edu/~hatem/cs271/decentralized-extrema-finding.pdf) previously described by Chang and Roberts.
 In this protocol, each node is assigned a unique ID.
 Each node sends a message containing its ID to its neighbor.
 Nodes forwards a received message if and only if the ID contained in the message is greater than their own ID.
 Any node which receives its own message is then declared to be the leader.
-In this example we check two conjectures: (1) exactly one node considers itself the leader, and (2) the leader has the highest ID in the ring.
+In this example we check two conjectures: (1) at most one node considers itself the leader, and (2) the leader has the highest ID in the ring.

 We begin by looking at how Ivy can be used during the specification phase.
-For this demonstration we have included a buggy version of the specification, where we do not require nodes to have unique IDs.
+For this demonstration we have included a buggy version of the specification, where we forgot to mention that nodes have unique IDs.
 This of course breaks the leader election protocol.
 To see how Ivy's bounded model checking can help with this run `python ../../ivy/ivy_bmc.py leader_election_ring_bug.ivy` in the previously opened terminal window.
 This should result in a [Jupyter](http://jupyter.org/) notebook opening in Firefox as shown below.

 ![Ivy started]({{ site.url }}/assets/bmc-highlighted.png)